 Lighter Asparagus Quiche

-To make the crust, combine the flour and salt in a food processor; pulse until blended.
-Add the butter and oil and pulse until coarse crumbs form.
+To make the crust, combine the flour and 1/2 teaspoon salt in a food processor; pulse until blended.
+Add the butter and 2 tablespoons oil and pulse until coarse crumbs form.
 Add the water through the feed tube, 1 tablespoon at a time, and pulse until a soft dough forms.
 Flatten the dough into a disk; wrap in plastic wrap and refrigerate at least 1 hour.

 On a lightly floured surface, roll out the dough to an 11-inch circle; ease the dough into a 9-inch pie plate, pressing evenly onto bottom and up sides of pan.
 Crimp the edges.
 Prick the bottom of the dough all over with fork.

 Line the pie crust with foil or parchment paper; fill with pie weights or dried beans.
 Bake 15 minutes; remove the foil and weights.
-Return the crust to oven and bake until dough is lightly browned, 5 – 10 minutes longer.
+Return the crust to oven and bake until dough is lightly browned, 5 to 10 minutes longer.
 Cool the crust on a rack 10 minutes.
-Reduce the oven temperature to 350°F.
+Reduce the oven temperature to 350 °F.